File Properties

 <figure><img src="/files/t6S5qUX13xihdQoPwLjb" alt=""><figcaption></figcaption></figure>

-**Date** allows users to select a specific date using the calendar picker or enter it manually in the required format.
+**Date** lets you select a specific date using the calendar picker or enter it manually in the required format.

 <figure><img src="/files/6PTDuUilf9uLeLJXr6SK" alt=""><figcaption></figcaption></figure>